top of page

 Status: Obsolete

-The first "Rockin' Magic" proprietary tremolo was the Yamaha RM-II introduced in 1985.
-This was a single locking tremolo that had the strings fed through from the rear of the base (rather than tubes as on the original Floyd Rose II and most other single locking variants.)
-The strings are double locked by a plate with a hex screw.
-The Yamaha 1986 Catalog says the following: "The new Yamaha Rockin' Magic II locking vibrato system adds a new dimension to the concept of radical pitch bending.
+The Yamaha 1986 catalog says the following: "The new Yamaha Rockin' Magic II locking vibrato system adds a new dimension to the concept of radical pitch bending.
 The low profile bridge allows for right handed muting techniques without being hindered by bulky hardware.
 String locks at the nut and on each individual saddle ensure perfect tuning stability at all times.
 Individual fine tuners on each string provide for minute pitch adjustments while playing.
 The Rockin' Magic II uses standard ball end strings and is capable of both upward and downward pitch bending."
 There were no inscriptions anywhere on the unit.
 There was a lot of steel in this unit and therefore it added a lot of weight to the guitar.

-It was used on the left handed RGX-312L and left handed RGX-612SL, both made in Taiwan, from 1987-1990.
+It was used on the 1987 Yamaha left handed RGX-312L and the early versions of the 1987 Yamaha left handed RGX-612SL, both made in Taiwan.
+This very rare Japanese-made (likely a special order) left handed RGX-612DL from 1987 has the RM-II.

 Status: Obsolete

-The "RM-Pro" was a Yamaha proprietary single locking tremolo, introduced in 1988 that allowed the strings to be fed through from the rear of the base.
+The "RM-Pro" was a Yamaha proprietary single locking tremolo, introduced in 1988, that allowed the strings to be fed through from the rear of the base.
 As with the RM-II, the strings do not need the ball ends cut off and are each double-locked with a bullet-shaped plate.
 It was unique in that it used needle bearings at the fulcrum to ensure smooth operation and precise pitch return.
-The bridge also featured a pitch rise adjustment which makes it possible to set a maximum amount of pitch bend.
+Right-handed units featured a pitch rise adjustment, which makes it possible to set a maximum amount of pitch bend; lefty versions did not have it.
 It also has a pop in-pop out tremolo arm.
 There was no licensing inscription or model identification on the unit.
+This tremolo last appeared on the 1991 "Yamaha Hard Style" mid-level RGX and higher-level RGZ Series.

 Later versions of the 1987-1989 left handed Yamaha RGX 612SL and Yamaha SE612L were made with this tremolo.